Getting Started with Git

 Help

-Git has detailed explanations for commands, which can be quickly referenced.
+Git has very detailed explanations for commands, which can be quickly referenced.

 # Find available commands